 37 partners from 13 EU countries work together to make the project a success

 The project has started in January 2019 and will run for 48 months until December 2022

 Our work is organized in 12 work packages and will be documented in 80 deliverables

 Natural and anthropogenic factors lead to environmental changes on a scale ranging from local to global.
-Understanding and quantification of these changes is a necessary requirement for the development of mitigation and adaptation options, and for a fact-based decision making.
+Understanding and quantifying these changes is a requirement for developing mitigation and adaptation options and fact-based decision-making.

 Reliable predictions of environmental change must be based on trustworthy, well-documented observations which capture the entire complexity of the Earth system and the manifold interactions between the atmosphere, the land and the ocean; encompassing impacts both from and onto life in all its forms.

-The ambition of ENVRI-FAIR is to establish technical preconditions for the successful implementation of a virtual, federated machine-to-machine interface.
-This interface is called the ENVRI-hub – a one stop shop for access to environmental data and services provided by the contributing research infrastructures.
+The ambition of ENVRI-FAIR is to establish technical preconditions for the successful implementation of a virtual, federated machine-to-machine interface called ENVRI-hub – central gateway for easy access to environmental data and services provided by the contributing research infrastructures.

 Full integration of services across research infrastructures is continuously progressing within the ENVRI community, with a focus on environmental data and scientific research objectives.